 3. Registered Agent

 3.1 Agent Information.
-The registered agent of the Corporation is the Clerk of the Vestry.
 The office of the registered agent and location for service is located at 9th and Oak, P.O.
 Box 770722, Steamboat Springs, Colorado 80477-0722.
 The signature of registered agent consenting to such appointment is here set forth: .

-Beth Bagley
+Margaret Catharine Greene

 4. Voting Members

 4.1 Members.
-The Corporation shall have voting members, who shall be qualified to vote if they are adult communicants in good standing as set forth in the National Canons and are registered communicants of the Parish.
+The Corporation shall have voting members, who shall be qualified to vote if they are adult communicants in good standing as set forth in the National Canons.

 5. Directors/Vestry